-Before binding an enterprise project, you have .
+Before binding an enterprise project, you have created an enterprise project.

 Binding an Enterprise Project

 When creating a cluster, you can bind an existing enterprise project to the cluster, or click View Enterprise Project to go to the enterprise project management console and create a new project or view existing projects.